Kyytox/data-explorer.nvim/doc/data-explorer.nvim.md

 The configuration is passed to the plugin's `setup` function: `require("data-explorer").setup({...})`.

 When the setup configuration is launched, a validation of the user options is done.
-If an option is not valid, an WARNING notification is shown with the invalid option name and the default value used instead.
+If an option is not valid, a WARNING notification is shown with the invalid option name and the default value was used instead.
 After all options are validated, default values are applied for any missing options.

 #### Core Options